Decompilation pipeline

 .

-The universal action contains all possible actions and rules and specifies the order of their execution.
-The following code is an excerpt of the definition function:
+The universal action has all possible actions and rules and specifies the order of their execution.
+The following code shows a part of the definition function:

 // ...